Comboni Missionaries of the Heart of Jesus: Sexual abuse

 Eleven men have alleged that members of the order sexually abused them during the 1960s and 1970s when they were boys at a Comboni Missionaries minor seminary, St Peter Claver College, in Mirfield, England.
-One of those abused, Mark Murray, set up a blog to encourage further testimonies; eventually a group formed.
+One of those abused, Mark Murray, set up a blog to encourage further testimonies; eventually the Comboni Survivors' Group formed.
 Four abusers were named in the men's statements.
 In 2014, the order paid a total of £120,000 to the men, while saying "All the claims were made on a purely commercial basis and with no admission of liability".
-A Comboni Missionaries internal inquiry reported that one of the accused, Father Nardo, "had acted inappropriately".
 In May 2015, the accusers sent a 157-page report including over 1,000 allegations of abuse over several decades to the archbishops of Britain and Ireland, calling on the Comboni Missionaries to acknowledge the alleged abuse and apologise.
-Danny Sullivan, chairman of the National Catholic Safeguarding Commission, said that the response of the Combonis reflected "a stark difference of attitude from that of Pope Francis", who had addressed victims of abuse and humbly asked forgiveness, implying that Comboni Fathers had taken a very different approach.

-The 2014–2020 Independent Inquiry into Child Sexual Abuse in England and Wales met with victims and complainants, and reported on the experience of the Comboni core participants (victims).
-The section of the Inquiry's Report on the Comboni Order in November 2020 stated that "The Inquiry has seen a number of instances where abuse was understated or described as 'inappropriate', 'a misdemeanour' or 'misbehaviour'.
-To describe the sexual abuse of children in such ways is to minimise the appalling acts and the effect on the victims".
+The Independent Inquiry into Child Sexual Abuse in England and Wales reported in November 2020 that the Comboni order had repeatedly understated and minimized occurrences of child sexual abuse.

-In summer 2019 the Comboni Order declined a request to meet with the Comboni core participants, responding: "The Provincial Superior has publicly stated that the Comboni Missionaries are deeply sorry for any suffering experienced by individuals who attended their junior seminary at St Peter Claver College in Mirfield" but that they believed it "best to allow the Inquiry to conclude before they consider any engagement".
-The Inquiry, quoting this response, clarified that they had "never asked that any institution delay meeting with victims and survivors nor did it do so in respect of the Comboni Order".